Blog / Software Testing

 False Positive & False Negative analogy

-Experts in automated software testing have borrowed False Positive and False Negative terms from the medical examination field.
+The terms False Positive and False Negative are borrowed from the medical examination field in automated software testing.
 In the medical field, the purpose of a test is to determine whether the patient has a particular medical condition or not.

 The words positive and negative relate to the result of a hypothesis.
 Positive implies that the hypothesis was true, and negative means that the hypothesis was false.